harrycresswell/harry/content/writing/25-04-24-hugo-menus-in-cloudcannon/index.md

 draft: false
 slug: "hugo-menus-in-cloudcannon"
 topics: ["Hugo", "Cloudcannon"]
 description: "Clients usually want the ability to update menu items from within their CMS.
-So we need a solution that makes them editable in Cloudcannon."
+So we need a solution that makes menus editable from Cloudcannon."
 ---

 There are [various ways to create menus in Hugo](/writing/menus-in-hugo/).
-But, in most cases, Cloudcannon won’t automatically detect menus and expose them to the CMS for editors to manage.
+But, in most cases, Cloudcannon won’t automatically detect these menus and make them editable in its interface.

-I can understand why this decision might have been made.
-Cloudcannon supports a bunch of static site generators (not just Hugo), each, I assume, with their own take on menus.
-So, my guess is that creating a “one size fits all” approach for managing menus isn’t an easy problem to solve.
+I can understand why this decision may have been made.
+Cloudcannon supports a bunch of static site generators (not just Hugo), each, I assume, with its own opinions on how menus should function.
+It’s my guess that creating a “one size fits all” approach for managing menus isn’t an easy problem to solve.

-Whatever the reasons, this doesn’t change that fact that clients usually want the ability to update menu items from within their CMS.
-So we need a solution that makes them editable in Cloudcannon.
+Whatever the actual reasons may be, this doesn’t change that fact that clients usually want the ability to update menu items from within their CMS.
+So we need a solution that makes it possible to edit menus from Cloudcannon.

 ## Assess the options